prakharindoria/Notepad-with-Sentiment-Analysis/README.md

 <h4>To use the Notepad:
-  Download and Run the NotePadView.exe
+  Download and Run the NotePadView.exe (Inside build folder)
  </h4>